vitalysim/Awesome-Hacking-Resources/README.md

 [Hacking Articles](http://www.hackingarticles.in/ctf-challenges1/) | CTF Brief Write up collection with a lot of screenshots good for begginers
 [Hacker101 CTF](https://ctf.hacker101.com/) | CTF hosted by HackerOne, always online.
 You will receive invitations to some private programs on HackerOne platform as a reward.
 [Hacking Lab](https://www.hacking-lab.com/index.html) | European platform hosting lots of riddles, challenges and competitions
-[Portswigger](https://portswigger.net/) | Best Platform inorder to learn Web Pentesting, account required
+[Portswigger Academy](https://portswigger.net/web-security) | Best Platform inorder to learn Web Pentesting, account required [CTF 101](https://ctf101.org/) | Informative and easy to read gitbook about Capture the Flags [Roppers Academy CTF Course](https://www.hoppersroppers.org/ctf/) | Free CTF course for beginners to learn how to solve classic forensics, crypto, and misc challenges.

 ### Reverse Engineering, Buffer Overflow and Exploit Development
 Name    |     Description
 ----    |    ----